dspatel19/Abalones_Statistical_Analysis/README.md

 6. SHUCK = Shucked weight of meat in grams
 7. RINGS = Age (+1.5 gives the age in years)
 8. CLASS = Age classification based on RINGS (A1= youngest,., A6=oldest)

+## Additional Features:
+Additional features that are relevant to answer the questions can be created.
+In this case, there are 2 additional features that seem relevant.
+(i) Calculate a new variable VOLUME by multiplying LENGTH, DIAM and HEIGHT together.
+(ii) VOLUME is related to the overall size of an abalone.
+(iii) Calculate a new variable called RATIO by dividing SHUCK by VOLUME.
+(iv) RATIO is related to the proportion of meat in an abalone.